HALO Program Training Information

 Buddy Training:

 Buddies are volunteers and participate in a 1-day training prior to the start of the program.
-The goal of the training is to provide insight into children from hard places which includes a discussion about trauma and the brain.
+The goal of the training is to provide insight into children who have experienced relational harm which includes a discussion about trauma and the brain.
 Buddies are also briefly taught the principles of child-led play.
 A background check is done on each buddy.

 Is there any use of Pre and Post Data?